HeartWise-AI/DeepECG_Docker/README.md

 # DeepECG_Deploy

-DeepECG_Deploy is a repository designed for deploying deep learning models for ECG signal analysis.
-This repository includes implementations of various models, such as BERT for sequence classification and EfficientNet for signal processing.
+DeepECG_Deploy is a repository designed for deploying deep learning models for ECG signal analysis and comparing their performance over a Bert Classifier model.
+The pipeline can be run locally or in a docker container.

 ## Table of Contents
 - [Features](#features)